MPUSP/snakemake-ms-proteomics/README.md

 By default, `snakemake` treats the _first_ rule as the target rule if not another rule is passed as command line argument.
 Therefore, the first rule defines the desired output files.

 A config file, `config.yml`, is passed to snakemake which contains global or module-specific options.
-The global options are the paths to the test data files included in this repository (samplesheet, workflow, (fasta) database, and output folder).
-They should work out of the box on linux systems.
+The global options are the paths to the test data files included in this repository (samplesheet, workflow, `*.fasta` database, and output folder).
+For test data they should work out of the box on linux systems.
 The only option that needs to be adjusted manually is the location of the `fragpipe` binary (`module options` --> `fragpipe` --> `path`).

 Before running the entire pipeline, we can perform a dry run using: